Skip to main content

 Modified Contributory Negligence

 Modified contributory negligence depends on the percentage of fault of each party to determine if the injured party may receive damages and to calculate how much they may receive.
-However if the injured party’s fault exceeds a specific threshold, the court does not award any damages.
+However, if the injured party’s fault exceeds a specific threshold, the court does not award any damages.

 • The 50% Rule does not allow the injured party to receive any damages if they are 50% or more at fault.
-But if the court determines they are 49% or less at fault, damages are allowed and the injured party may be compensated in proportion to their percentage of fault.
+But if the court determines they are 49% or less at fault, damages are allowed, and the injured party may be compensated in proportion to their percentage of fault.

 • The 51% Rule does not allow an injured party to receive damages if they are 51% or more at fault for their injuries.
-But if the court determines the injured party equally responsible or less at fault, meaning 50% or lower, then the court can award damages in proportion to their percentage of fault.
+But if the court determines the injured party is equally responsible or less at fault, meaning 50% or lower, then the court can award damages in proportion to their percentage of fault.
 This means that the injured party can recover damages even if there is a 50/50 split of fault.

 Pure Comparative Negligence

 The pure comparative negligence system does not completely bar an injured party from recovering if they share some of the fault for their damages.
-Instead, this approach allows the injured party to be compensated but reduces the amount of damages based on the injured party’s percentage of fault.
+Instead, this approach allows the injured party to be compensated but reduces the damages based on the injured party’s percentage of fault.

 Slight/Gross Comparative Negligence

 South Dakota is the only state that uses the slight/gross comparative negligence approach.
 The approach is a unique hybrid that combines contributory and comparative negligence.
-The court does not assign a percentage of fault to any other the parties, and instead looks to see if their conduct equals “slight” negligence or “gross” negligence.
+The court does not assign a percentage of fault to any other parties and instead looks to see if their conduct equals “slight” negligence or “gross” negligence.

 State Laws on Contributory and Comparative Negligence

 Some states define how they handle negligence in their state statutes or codes.
-Others rely on common law, or precedent from previous court cases, to determine how liability and damages should be calculated in negligent injury claims.
+Others rely on common law or precedent from previous court cases to determine how liability and damages should be calculated in negligent injury claims.
 Others include their rule on comparative or contributory negligence in the rules of civil procedure or jury instructions.

 Alabama